junghochoi-umd/cryptography-cmsc414fall2022/README.md

    so you would just run

     ./run.sh <file>

+   The sample text we give you (sample2.in) might work fine with this memory limit when your code is written the "wrong" way, so make sure you test with a larger input, like the input or output from Task 1.
+We will grade your submission using a larger input file, to which you will not have access in advance.

    Please note:  Your submission must be written *entirely* in C (excluding the Makefile).
 You may *not* use the OpenSSL